luluzhou1/alinush.github.io/_includes/refs.md

 [^CF13e]: **Vector Commitments and their Applications**, by Dario Catalano and Dario Fiore, *in Cryptology ePrint Archive, Report 2011/495*, 2011, [[URL]](https://eprint.iacr.org/2011/495)

+[^CFAplus12]: **Handbook of Elliptic and Hyperelliptic Curve Cryptography, Second Edition**, by Cohen, Henri and Frey, Gerhard and Avanzi, Roberto and Doche, Christophe and Lange, Tanja and Nguyen, Kim and Vercauteren, Frederik, 2012

 [^CFFplus20]: **Lunar: a Toolbox for More Efficient Universal and Updatable zkSNARKs and Commit-and-Prove Extensions**, by Matteo Campanelli and Antonio Faonio and Dario Fiore and Anaïs Querol and Hadrián Rodríguez, *in Cryptology ePrint Archive, Report 2020/1069*, 2020, [[URL]](https://eprint.iacr.org/2020/1069)

 [^CFFplus23e]: **Lookup Arguments: Improvements, Extensions and Applications to Zero-Knowledge Decision Trees**, by Matteo Campanelli and Antonio Faonio and Dario Fiore and Tianyu Li and Helger Lipmaa, *in Cryptology ePrint Archive, Paper 2023/1518*, 2023, [[URL]](https://eprint.iacr.org/2023/1518)